-Setting your machine to cold washing cycle is best when you’re washing:
+Setting your machine to a cold washing cycle is best when you’re washing:

-- Most Delicate Fabrics - Some of the most delicate fabrics, such as lace, require cold-cycle water for washing.
-Warm and hot water can cause permanent wrinkling that can make the fiber weak.
+- Most Delicate Fabrics - Most delicate fabrics, such as lace, wool, linens and silk require cold-cycle water for washing.
+Warm and hot water can cause permanent wrinkling that can make the fibers weaken.

 - Colored Items - Compared to hot water, cold water prevents colors from fading, ensuring your fabric’s shade and brightness remain longer.
 Thus, it’s perfect for your light and dark-colored items.

-- Protein-Based Stains - Unlike hot water, cold water won’t let the stain set in, and not all stains are sensitive to heat.
-Cold-cycle water is best for sweat, blood, makeup, and grass stains.
-If the fabric you’re about to wash requires warm or hot water, you must pre-treat the stain or run it to a quick cold-wash cycle first.
+- Protein-Based Stains - Unlike hot water, cold water won’t let the stain set in.
+Cold washing is best for sweat, blood, makeup, and grass stains.
+If the fabric you’re about to wash requires warm or hot water, you must pre-treat the stain or run it on a quick cold-wash cycle first.

-The cold washing technique is also best when you want to:
+The cold washing technique is also best when you want to prevent shrinkage.